ismisebrendan/GReX_Birr/Instructions.md

 ### Controlling the SNAP

+This is detailed separately from the rest of the instructions [here](https://grex-telescope.github.io/software/operation/).
 To turn on/off the SNAP ssh to the Pi and create a bash script called ```snap.sh``` with the following contents

 ```sh
 #!/bin/env bash